bahodge/tomb-of-annihilation/sessions/Session 41.md

 A mummy appears and we bigin combat.

 We kill the mummy and get a new fancy mace.
-We give the mace to [[Khara]] who is forced to drop his "special" ring. [[Khara]] tries to give the ring to someone else but we refuse and put it in the bag of holding.
+We give the mace to [[Khar]] who is forced to drop his "special" ring. [[Khar]] tries to give the ring to someone else but we refuse and put it in the bag of holding.

-We continue to another room with a magnet statue that pulls quite hard. [[Khara]] finds a fountain. [[Khara]] drinks from the fountain and is transformed completely into a female.
-He is now a she named [[Khara|Khara]]
+We continue to another room with a magnet statue that pulls quite hard. [[Khar]] finds a fountain. [[Khar]] drinks from the fountain and is transformed completely into a female.
+He is now a she named [[Khar|Khar]]

 ## Level 2